grokify/grokify.github.io/src/scrum_how-to-pass-scrum-org-assessments.md

 | PAL I | $200 | PSFS | $200 |
 | PAL-EBM | $200 | Total | $3,300 |

+## Reading

+Scrum.org was started by Ken Schwaber, a co-founder of Scrum and co-author of the [Scrum Guide](https://scrumguides.org/).
+Reading the relevant topics from Scrum.org and ScrumGuides.org can provide ample background knowledge required to pass the assessments.

 ## Free Assessments

 Before paying for an taking an exam, it can be useful to take free assessments.